-Last Updated on 5 January 2021 by Dan
+Last Updated on 5 July 2021 by Dan

 As ever – our normal note that we take care with what we write on this site but it is not official “financial advice” and whatever investments and savings you enter for need to be right for you specifically, and we also suggest doing your own further research.
 If you’re in doubt about anything, it’s worth consulting a regulated and reputable financial advisor who can provide tailored advice built for you.

-This is based on the concept of compound interest.
 This is best described as a snowball effect – as you grow your money, the invested amount becomes not just what you originally put in, but also re-investing the proceeds of what you’ve made through investing – this it keeps growing and growing.
 It’s sometimes referred to as money-on-money.

 Simply put, if I invest £100 and get a return of 8% on it I have £108.
-However if I leave it invested the 8% gets applied to that £108 and the pile therefore keeps growing exponentially, not just off the initial investment.
+However if I leave it invested the 8% gets applied to that £108 and the pile therefore keeps growing exponentially…….

 It’s not quite the spirit of the film, but ol’ Mr. Dawes has it right and investing your tuppence rather than feeding the birds is the way to go (sorry birds…..!)